FireFather/fire/docs/README.md

 Protocol features: UCI already exposes the usual suspects (Hash, Threads, MultiPV, Ponder, Chess960).
 Adding custom options (e.g., LMR on/off, contempt style) is simple in uci::set_option().

-# What you get
+# What you get with Fire:

-Strong, modern CPU-friendly engine powered by NNUE.
+Strong, modernized CPU-friendly engine powered by a unique NNUE.

 Solid move ordering stack with CMH, killers, SEE, and tailored stages for QS and check evasion.